 Pay your bill on time every month.

-One of the most important factors in your credit scores is your payment history, so make sure you always pay on time.
-To do this, set up a reminder each month or request automatic payments from your checking account.
-If you want to go an extra step and avoid interest, pay your entire bill (on time) instead of making only the minimum payment.
+One of the most important factors in your credit scores is your payment history, so make sure you always pay on time — and in full if you can.
+You can set up reminders each month or even set up automatic payments to make it easier.

 Keep your balance relatively low.